XiangyuZhu-open/homepage/_pages/about.md

 News!
 ======
 * Sep.
-2025: One paper is accepted by NeuIPS
+2025: One paper is accepted by NeurIPS
 * Apr.
-2025: One paper is accpeted by MM
+2025: One paper is accpeted by MM (Oral)
 * Jul.
 2025: Six papers are accepted by IJCB (3 Oral)
 * Jul.
 2025: One paper about AI4Sicence (AI for Computational Fluid Dynamics) is accepted by Phyiscs of Fluid (PoF)
 * Jun.
 2025: One paper is accpeted by MICCAI